 A map of the Local Authority area is attached, as a separate document to this policy (see Appendix D) and may be reviewed and updated from time to time.
 The map contains the location of schools, hostels and homes for vulnerable people, GP’s surgeries, medical centres and centres for people with drug and alcohol addiction.

-Further,The Authority will pay particular attention to applications for the new grant of, or variations to existing, premises licences where those premises lie within areas with a concentration of schools, crime hotspots, hostels/homes for vulnerable people and centres for people with a drug and alcohol addiction.
+Further, it is overlaid with the total notifiable offences (TNO’s) for the borough including all crimes such as violence against the person, burglary, robbery, sexual offences, motor vehicle fraud and theft.
+The Authority will pay particular attention to applications for the new grant of, or variations to existing, premises licences where those premises lie within areas with a concentration of schools, crime hotspots, hostels/homes for vulnerable people and centres for people with a drug and alcohol addiction.

 10.16 In sensitive areas the Authority will expect applicants to fully explain in their applications how their proposal will not exacerbate any problems to individuals living in the vicinity, or exacerbate any ASB problems within the vicinity generally.
 Applicants will be expected to tailor their application, and have policies, procedures and control measures to mitigate any risks.
 They should have the appropriate numbers of trained staff, and propose licence conditions if appropriate, to cater for the local area in which they propose to run their business.